medhatdawoud/multi-emails-input/README.md

 multi-emails-input is a small library to convert a div into a multiple emails input, basically if you have any `div` and you want to convert it into a multi emails input this lib is best to do that.

+This lib is written in pure JavaScript and could be converted to an npm package if needed.

 ## How to use?

 You can start by adding the JavaScript file into html.